Tuesday, 5th May 1925

 In my opinion they act on the spur of the moment.
 Occasio facit furem.

-– That’s really horrible.
+– No, please.
+That’s really horrible.
 Pickpockets in the railway school!
 One day students would become service men and then what?
 Will they rob the passengers?
 No way.
 We cannot let them prosper.
 Please father, catch them.

 – Tell me, who from your boys can be trusted?

 – The students?
 Edek Popławski and Julek Mazur are boy scout leaders.
 I trust them completely.
 Also, I think Antek Poświatowski is clear.
 He comes from a noble family, they send him cash regularly, why would he steal?
 Antek started to work in the workshops, earns money there, very capable guy.
 And he was the first victim.
-Certainly, beyond suspicions.
+Certainly, beyond suspicion.
 As for the others, you need to ask teachers.

 – How much? – Michał was not exactly a keen spender.